TheMelodyOfCode/React--Firebase--Recipes-App/README.md

   using only React, Sass, and Firebase, without relying on too many external libraries.

 ### Firebase Features
-> My personal opionion is that Firebase is a great tool for
+> My personal opinion is that Firebase is a great tool for
   building web apps.
 It provides a lot of useful features
-  that can be used to build a functional app without having
-  to write a lot of backend code.
-The following are some of
+  to build a functional app without having to write a lot of backend code.
-  the Firebase features that are used in this project:
+  The following are some of the Firebase features that are used in this project:

 > **Authentication with Firebase**
 > - Login required to access the app
 > - Sign up for new users
 > - Password reset
 > - Email confirmation

 > **Hosting**
-> - Integrated with GitHub Actions, Firebase Hosting streamlines the deployment process
+> - Firebase Hosting integrated with GitHub Actions to deploy the app automatically when a new commit is pushed to the main branch.

 > **Firebase Storage**
 > - User can upload their Recipe Images

 > **Firebase Cloud Functions**
-> - Functions are used to remove img from storage when a recipe gets deleted
+> - Functions are used to remove img from storage when a recipe gets deleted / updated
 > - Count recipes by how many are published and how many are there all together.
 > - Use cron job to change recipe status from unpublished to published.